earlephilhower/arduino-littlefs-upload/README.md

 You can also open another sketch, close the auto-opened one, then re-open it.

 A fix is already in the Arduino repository for this issue.

+If you get:
+`A fatal error occurred: Could not open <serial port>, the port doesn't exist` `ERROR:  Upload failed, error code: 2`
+Make sure that you close an open `Serial Monitor` windows.

 ## Installation